thingsboard/thingsboard.github.io/docs/paas/user-guide/custom-translation.md

         title: 'Step 1.
 Specify new custom translation for the dashboard and widgets.'
     1:
         image: /images/user-guide/custom-translation/ct_new_dash.png
         title: 'Step 2.
 Go to the Dashboard page.
-Create a new dashboard or chose an existing one.
+Create a new dashboard or choose an existing one.
 Open the dashboard menu.'
     2:
         image: /images/user-guide/custom-translation/ct_dash_title.png
         title: 'Step 3.
 Translate dashboard title.
 Note the required syntax: {i18n:custom.my-dashboard.title}.'